 Chapter 3 Software Installation and Options for Maslow Control

 This section discusses finding and installing the latest software for controlling the Maslow system.
-The system operates with two required pieces: The microcontroller / controller (Arduino Mega or Arduino Due for M2) and the interface system that is some other computer the controller connects to via USB.
-The user interface is a program executing on the interface system and it can either be Web Control or Ground Control for the Maslow and CNCjs / Makerverse for the M2.
+The system operates with two required pieces: The microcontroller / controller (Arduino Mega or Arduino Due for M2) actually moves the motors based on the gcode it is sent.
+The user interface program is called the sender program and it connects to via USB to the controller.
+The sender for Maslow can be any one of Web Control, Ground Control, Ground Control 2022, or Makerverse.
+The Makermade M2 only runs on CNCjs / Makerverse.

 Maslow Controller Firmware (CLASSIC Arduino MEGA 2560)